CiscoDevNet/terraform-provider-aci/website/docs/d/cloud_vpn_network.html.markdown

     * `subnet_pool_name` - (Required) Subnet Pool Name.
     * `pre_shared_key` - (Optional) Pre Shared Key for all tunnels to this peeraddr.
     * `bgp_peer_asn` - (Required) BGP ASN Number.
 A number that uniquely identifies an autonomous system.
+    * `source_interfaces` - (Optional) Source Interface Ids of the object for IpSec tunnel Source Interface.
+It is available only on Azure cAPIC.